Public fears about football and neurodegenerative disease have swept far beyond the science.

 Castellani at the same conference presented a case from his own brain-bank of a former boxer who had died with extensive CTE-type tau tangles, yet had seemed mentally intact up to the day of his death (of cardiovascular disease).
 The man, according to an interview with his wife, had been “normal, healthy, productive, good father, no psychiatric disturbances, no neurological disturbances.”

-That’s not to say that one should dismiss tau tangles as inherently harmless.
-Given their association with Alzheimer’s and other progressive, sometimes fatal tauopathies, it’s reasonable to suspect that a dense accumulation of such tangles in a brain does reflect the presence of a neurodegenerative process that will eventually cause dementia or other signs and symptoms.
+That’s not to say that one should dismiss tau tangles as nothing to worry about.
+Given their association with Alzheimer’s and other progressive, sometimes fatal tauopathies, it’s reasonable to suspect that a dense accumulation of such tangles in a brain reflects the presence of a neurodegenerative process that will eventually cause dementia or other clinically significant signs and symptoms.

-The problem is that this suspicion just hasn’t been properly investigated, let alone proved—yet some researchers have decided to go ahead anyway and make strong and frightening public assertions about CTE’s clinical reality, e.g.:
+The problem is that this suspicion just hasn’t been properly investigated in CTE cases, let alone proved—yet some researchers have decided to go ahead anyway and make strong and frightening public assertions about CTE’s clinical reality, e.g.:

 “It’s tragic that Dave Duerson took his own life, but it’s very meaningful that he recognized the symptoms of the disorder—it validates this condition,” said Dr. Ann McKee, the neuropathologist who examined Duerson’s brain.
 She said she found indisputable evidence of C.T.E. in the tissue samples, with “no evidence of any other disorder.”
 [NY Times]

 Duerson’s case was “moderately advanced,” McKee said.
 “The likelihood is that if he hadn’t had the CTE, he wouldn’t have developed those symptoms that he was experiencing at the end of his life and perhaps he wouldn’t have been compelled to end his life.”
 [ESPN]